Tremendous convenience–or tremendous frustration?

 Searching around to compare costs and features might require a vacation in itself!

-Squeeze, your personal concierge for finance, understands that spending your money wisely, as well as managing your time efficiently is a priority for everyone.
+Squeeze, your personal concierge for finance, understands that spending your money wisely and managing your time efficiently are priorities for everyone.

-Turn to any of these websites or their apps for efficient one-stop booking.
+Turn to any of these websites or their apps for efficient travel planning.

 As the name of this site suggests, Hotels.com is a source for all sorts of travel accommodations in major cities, but it’s more than that.
 Users can also get access to flights, rental cars, and activities, and will receive discounts on services booked together.
 Unlike most of the industry standard, there are no fees for canceling or modifying your plans, a nice perk for travelers on a budget.
 Their generous rewards program helps you earn free nights and there are lots of other great ways to save, including last-minute deals, coupons sent to frequent users via email, and a lowest-hotel price guarantee.